Click on the drop downs below to explore some of our admissions policies.

 Berkeley Law seeks to admit students who have the highest standards of professional excellence and integrity; who will bring vision, creativity, and commitment to their professional endeavors; and who will contribute to the learning environment of the law school by sharing their unique perspectives.
 In evaluating LL.M. applicants, substantial consideration is given to grades and English language exam scores.
 We also consider personal statements, letters of recommendation, legal experience, and other significant professional achievements.
 LL.M. applications are reviewed by the Advanced Degree Admissions Committee which consists of faculty and staff, and the Committee does not provide feedback on the reasons for an applicant’s admission decision to the applicant.
 Admissions decisions are sent by email, and will not be released over the phone.
 Creation of a Student ID or the ability to create a CalNet ID alone does not constitute an offer of admission.
 The Committee does not reconsider decisions under any circumstance.
 All applications and supporting documents become the property of Berkeley Law and will not be returned to the applicant.

-Graduate Division’s Admissions Policy states that graduate programs may consider students for an additional academic master’s or professional master’s degree only if the additional degree is in a distinctly different field.
-Therefore, the Advanced Degree Admissions Committee may not admit anyone to the LL.M. program who already holds, or is in the process of earning, an LL.M. degree from a U.S. university, even if the prior LL.M. degree is in a specialized field.
-Students enrolled in the LL.M. executive track option B may not earn an LL.M. at another U.S. university during the academic year in between summer semesters.
+Graduate Division’s Degrees Policy states that students may enroll for a second academic or professional master’s degree only if the second degree is in an unrelated field.
+Therefore, the Advanced Degree Admissions Committee will not admit anyone to the LL.M. program who has already graduated with a master’s degree in law from a U.S. law school or is in the process of earning a master’s degree in law from a U.S. law school from which they would graduate before beginning the LL.M. program at Berkeley Law, even if the prior LL.M. degree is in a specialized field.
+Students enrolled in the two-summer option of the LL.M. executive track may not graduate from a master’s degree in law from a U.S. law school during the academic year in between the summer semesters.